percona/k8spsmdb-docs/docs/users.md

 !!! note

     In some situations it can be needed to reproduce system users in a bare-bone MongoDB.
-For example, that's a required step in the [migration scenarios](https://www.percona.com/blog/migrating-mongodb-to-kubernetes) to move existing on-prem MongoDB database to Kubernetes-based MongoDB cluster managed by the Operator.
+For example, that's a required step in the [migration scenarios :material-arrow-top-right:](https://www.percona.com/blog/migrating-mongodb-to-kubernetes) to move existing on-prem MongoDB database to Kubernetes-based MongoDB cluster managed by the Operator.
 You can use the following example script which produces a text file with mongo shell commands to create needed system